 - Graduate students should submit by May 1.

 All applicants to ASU are considered for some forms of financial aid.
 Mary Lou Fulton Teachers College offers additional scholarships to students who meet specific criteria.
 Please read through all of the options below so you know what is available and if you qualify.

 There are three basic forms of financial assistance

 1. Aid you do not pay back (scholarships, grants and fellowships)

-Please note: Additional Mary Lou Fulton Teachers College scholarships are available for students who meet specific criteria.
-View additional scholarships here.
+Please note: Select Mary Lou Fulton Teachers College scholarships that have additional requirements.
+View the list here.

-The federal Teacher Education Assistance for College and Higher Education (TEACH) grant is another special program for interested students.
-It provides grants of up to $4,000 per year while students are completing their degree, if they agree that after completing their education they will teach in a school or agency serving students from low-income families.
-If, for any reason, the stipulations of the grant are not met, students must repay the grant as if it was a loan.
-Learn more.
+- The federal Teacher Education Assistance for College and Higher Education (TEACH) grant.
+It provides up to $4,000 per year while students are completing their degree if they agree to teach teach in a high-need subject area in a school or agency serving students from low-income families after graduation.
+If, for any reason, the stipulations of the grant are not met, students must repay the grant as if it was an unsubsidized loan.

 2. Aid you must pay back (Loans)

 Loans must be repaid and there are several options available to students and parents.
 Federal loans and private loans require applications and an understanding of interest rates, loan fees and repayment plans.
 Learn more.

 3. Employment opportunities